utilitywarehouse/ssh-key-manager/README.md

 # ssh-key-manager

- - allows users to set their ssh public keys against a custom field against their account in Google GSuite
+ - allows users to set their ssh public keys in their Google GSuite account
- - does a periodic sync of all specified groups to get their members + their keys and serialise to a file in s3
+ - does a periodic sync of all specified groups (members + ssh keys) from Google to AWS s3

 ### server